-The European Marine Casualty Information Platform (EMCIP) is a database and a data distribution system operated by EMSA.
-EMCIP aims to deliver a range of potential benefits at national, European and global level, by:
+Operational starting from June 2011, the European Marine Casualty Information Platform (EMCIP) is a database and a data distribution system operated by EMSA, the European Commission and the EU/EEA Member States.
+EMCIP aims to deliver a range of potential benefits at national and European relevance by:

 The database’s taxonomy has been developed by EMSA in consultation with the Member States, on the basis of European research and international recommended practice and procedures.

 Information about marine casualties and incidents is also made accessible to the public, such as the investigation reports published by the accident investigation bodies and “anonymized” data about casualties and incidents notified by Member States authorities.